victorrumanski/xmaquina/README.md

 3 - send a message to `topic = sensores` with raw data: `leituras,sensor_id=1 temperature=11.22 ` (do not remove the last whitespace!)

-4 - Now open browser to your IP from linode server and you should see your sensor data on the dashboard
+4 - Now open browser to your `<IP>:8080` and you should see your sensor data on the dashboard

 5 - Send another line of data with sensor_id=2 and check the dashboard again.